Zy0d0x0/HS2-Wheel/README.md

 this little wheel that should of been added to the HS2 or created as sub product sold along with the radio inculded with the price.

+# Credits

+* Thanks to both SQ9CWN & EI8FIB for helping find out the keys used by the keyboard as M7SYN does not own a wired USB keyboard.
+* Editing & proof-reading done by M7GCH.

 Keys found to be in use with keybord control:

 Keyboard Key | Function